magento/pwa-studio/README.md

 ## About this repository

-To ease local development, testing, and versioning, the PWA Studio project uses a monorepo, with package management orchestrated by [lerna](https://github.com/lerna/lerna#about).
-All packages are versioned in a single repo, but released to `npm` as independent packages.
+To facilitate local development, testing, and versioning, PWA Studio is structured as a monorepo using [Yarn Workspaces][].
+Packages in this repository are independently published to [NPM][]; rather than installing `pwa-studio` as a dependency of your project, you should install just the individual packages your project needs.

-## Lerna Packages
+## Workspaces

-This repository includes the following packages managed by lerna:
+This repository includes the following packages as workspaces:

 * [venia-concept](packages/venia-concept) - Reference/Concept Storefront
 * [pwa-buildpack](packages/pwa-buildpack/README.md) - Build tooling